 - Exceeds the funding ceiling amount (the amount of Total Funding available in the SAAT) on the SF-424A and Budget Narrative. - Does not include all documents indicated as "required for completeness" in Section IV.2.ii and Section IV.2.vi.
 This includes the Project Narrative, as well as Attachments 6: Co-Applicant Agreement (as applicable) and 11: Evidence of Nonprofit or Public Center Status. - Applicant organization (as listed on the SF-424) does not propose to perform a substantive role in the project (consistent with application components, such as the Budget Narrative, Attachment 2: Bylaws, and Form 8: Health Center Agreements and its attachments).
 Note: Evidence that the applicant organization is performing a substantive role in the delivery of health services may include, but is not limited to, providing general primary medical care directly through the applicant organization's employees and sites.
-Applications in which the applicant organization proposes to perform a substantive role in the project in addition to conducting a portion of the project through a subrecipient arrangement are allowable. - Fails to satisfy the deadline requirements referenced in Section IV.4.
+Applications in which the applicant organization to conducting a portion of the project through a substantive role in the project arrangement are allowable. - Fails to satisfy the deadline requirements referenced in Section IV.4.